anoop-m1/ASG-Rolling-Update-Ansible-Jenkins-/README.md

 ---
 ## Features
 - ASG Rolling updates through ansible-playbook (_Primary_)
-- Includs ELB + ASG + Security group infrastructure on this ansible-playbook
+- Includes ELB + ASG + Security group infrastructure on this ansible-playbook
 - No need for hosts (Inventory file) for ASG under client servers.
 Because its work with Dynamic Inventory
 - Furthermore, I have included a test website with user-data for more clarification
 - Easy to handle and everyone can change the ASG (Count, Project_Name.. etc values)